Ollanius Pius

 At first, it’s slaps and insults.
 Hair pulling and spitting.
 Borik screams something and smears his collection of rotting ears in the poor lad’s face.
 Then come the punches, rifle butts and kicks.
 Then the knives.

-One day, Olly hoped, he would get used to the sound of a scalping.
+Olly hoped he would never get used to the sound of a scalping.
+The screams.
+Metal scraping on wet bones.
 He kept watching.
-As the first sliver of bone peaked out from beneath blood and skin, his only thought was home.
-Far away from all of this.
+As the first sliver of white peaked out from beneath blood and skin, his only thought was home.

 A young Terran girl with freckles on her round face walked towards Olly through the smoke, lasgun at her side.
 A clerk, maybe once.
 Or perhaps a mundane worker.
 Her goggles she stole from a workshop that fell two weeks ago and her helmet was ancient – the phrase front towards enemy was carved into it.
 The scarf around her face was a patchwork mess of cloth and coarse thread.
 The only thing that betrayed her as a faithful soldier of the imperium was a golden armband with a volunteer regiment identification – 13-69-ZeNaWro.
 What that meant, nobody knew.